 top of page

-Sr. scientist – Omics
+Sr. Scientist – Omics

 Nupur Biswas is working as a Senior Bioinformatics Scientist at Rhenix.
 She is working on bioinformatics and other multiple projects as well.
 Some of her projects include designing personalized neoantigen vaccines for cancer patients and exploring the genes behind Chordoma and the health applications of digital healthcare wearables.